Toll Free USA & Canada 1-800-704-6234

 We embark today from our hotel and take a drive up above Cuzco into the rural area by the ruins of Quenko above the city where our horses will be waiting for us.
 Our experienced horsemen will show us how to saddle and mount the horse.
 Then we’re off!
 Our guide takes us through the agricultural fields of Salcantay and through incredible scenery of open fields and quaint rocks, Andean valleys and great views of the mountain scenery surrounding us and the lush and fertile fields.
 We pass through several interesting and unknown Incan ruins including the rarely visited “Balcon del Diablo.”
 We return to our starting point later in the day to return to Cuzco.

 All of our Cuzco day hikes and tours include pick ups and drop offs.
 All our tours include bilingual guides and all entrances.
 Our hikes include a snack-pack and/or picnic lunch, they also include an emergency vehicle with a first aid kit to accompany the tour.
-On horseback riding and mountain biking all necessary equipment is provided.
+On horseback riding, rafting and mountain biking excursions all necessary equipment is provided.